joshwllms0/MovieWatchList/README.md

-Simple HTML/CSS project for tracking movies to watch.
+HTML/CSS project for tracking movies to watch.